nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `Modulink` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ModuLink` and the **Actor** is the `user`, unless specified otherwise.<br>
+**Preconditions:** User is logged in.)

-**Use case: Create user profile**
+**Use case: UC1 - Create user profile**

 **MSS**

-1. User boots up Modulink for the first time.
+1. User boots up ModuLink for the first time.
 2. User enters their details.
-3. Modulink creates a new account
+3. ModuLink creates a new account

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The given details are invalid.

-    * 3a1.
-Modulink shows an error message.
+    * 2a1.
+ModuLink shows an error message.
+    * 2a2.
+ModuLink requests for the correct details.

+    Steps 2a1 - 2a2 are repeated until the correct details are entered.

       Use case resumes at step 2.

-**Use case: Add a person to Favourites list**
+**Use case: UC2 - Add a profile to Favourites list**

 **MSS**

-1. User requests to add a specific person to their favourites list.
+1. User requests to add a specific profile to their favourites list.
-2. AddressBook adds the person.
+2. ModuLink adds the profile.

     Use case ends.

 **Extensions**

-* 2a.
-The given ID is invalid.
+* 1a.
+The requested profile ID is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+ModuLink shows an error message.
+    * 1a2.
+ModuLink requests for the correct ID.

+    Steps 1a1 - 1a2 are repeated until the correct details are entered.

       Use case resumes at step 1.

-**Use case: Remove a person from Favourites list**
+**Use case: UC3 - Remove a profile from Favourites list**

 **MSS**

-1. User requests to delete a specific person from their favourites list.
+1. User requests to delete a specific profile from their favourites list.
-2. Modulink deletes the person.
+2. ModuLink deletes the profile.

     Use case ends.

 **Extensions**

 * 2a.
-The given ID is invalid.
+The requested profile ID is invalid.

     * 2a1.
-Modulink shows an error message.
+ModuLink shows an error message.
+    * 2a2.
+ModuLink requests for the correct ID.

+    Steps 2a1 - 2a2 are repeated until the correct details are entered.

       Use case resumes at step 1.

-**Use case: View Favourites list**
+**Use case: UC4 - View Favourites list**

 **MSS**

-1. User requests to display all persons in their favourites list.
+1. User requests to display all profiles in their favourites list.
-2. Modulink shows a list of all persons that the user has added to their favourites list.
+2. ModuLink shows a list of all profiles that the user has added to their favourites list.

     Use case ends.

-*{More to be added}*
+**Use case: UC5 - Remove a module from the user's profile**

+**MSS**

+1. User requests to remove a module from their profile.
+2. ModuLink deletes the module from the profile.

+    Use case ends.

+**Use case: UC6 - Add a module to the user's profile**

+**MSS**

+1. User requests to add a module from their profile.
+2. ModuLink adds the module from the profile.

+    Use case ends.

+**Use case: UC7 - Update group status for modules**

+**MSS**

+1. User requests to change a tag for a specific module with their updated group status.
+2. ModuLink deletes the existing tag for the module in the user's profile.
+3. ModuLink adds the new tag for the module in the user's profile.

+    Use case ends.

+**Extensions**

+* 1a.
+The requested module does not exist in the user's profile.

+    * 1a1.
+ModuLink shows an error message.
+    * 1a2.
+ModuLink asks the user if they would like to <u> add the module to their profile (UC6) </u>.

+      Use case resumes at step 1.

+**Use case: UC8 - Filter profiles by tags**

+**MSS**

+1. User requests to find all profiles with a particular tag.
+2. ModuLink shows the list of profiles with the requested tag.

+    Use case ends.

+**Extensions**

+* 1a.
+The requested tag does not exist.

+    * 1a1.
+ModuLink shows an error message.
+    * 1a2.
+ModuLink requests for the correct tag.

+  Steps 1a1 - 1a2 are repeated until the correct tag is entered.

+      Use case resumes at step 1.

+**Use case: UC9 - Filter profiles by module**

+**MSS**

+1. User requests to find all profiles which have a particular module(s).
+2. ModuLink shows the list of profiles with the requested module(s).

+    Use case ends.

+**Use case: UC10 - Find a profile by student ID**

+**MSS**

+1. User requests to find a profile with the specified student ID.
+2. ModuLink shows the profile with the requested student ID.

+    Use case ends.

+**Extensions**

+* 1a.
+The requested student ID does not exist as a profile.

+    * 1a1.
+ModuLink shows an error message.

+      Use case ends.

 ### Non-Functional Requirements